John Hervey, 2nd Baron Hervey

 John Hervey, 2nd Baron Hervey, (13 October 1696 – 5 August 1743) was an English courtier and political writer.
 Heir to the Earl of Bristol, he obtained the key patronage of Walpole, and was involved in many court intrigues and literary quarrels, being apparently caricatured by Pope and Fielding.
 His memoirs of the early reign of George II were too revealing to be published in his time and did not appear for more than a century.

 Family background

-Hervey was the eldest son of John Hervey, 1st Earl of Bristol, by his second wife, Elizabeth.
+Hervey was the eldest son of John Hervey, 1st Earl of Bristol, by his second wife, Elizabeth Hervey, Countess of Bristol.
 He was known as Lord Hervey from 1723, upon the death of his elder half-brother, Carr, the only son of his father's first wife, Isabella, but Lord Hervey never became Earl of Bristol, as he predeceased his father.